wzulfikar/lifelog/personal/my_first_trip_to_thailand.md

 Arrived at pattani downtown around 17.00, the place of mas faris.
 There's another guy there, mas imam who's also indonesian, tulung agung to be exact.

-Another paprik rice for dinner
+Another paprik rice for dinner:

 ![Thailand Paprik](../images/thailand-paprik.jpeg)

 *to be continued..*